 In order for groundwater to be accessed from the surface, the surface of the earth needs to be dug deep enough so that it reaches the aquifer.
 The hole that is created is known as a well.
 The three most common types of wells are drilled wells, driven wells, and dug wells.

 Most modern wells are drilled wells.
-These wells are constructed by cable tool (percussion) or rotary (air or hydraulic) drilling machines.
+These wells are constructed by cable tool (percussion) or rotary (air or hydraulic) drilling machines, usually mounted on carriages, trucks, or trailers.

 Driven wells are relatively simple to construct and reasonably priced.
 These types of wells are dug vertically by driving a small-diameter pipe into shallow water-bearing sand or gravel.